KutoolsforOffice — One Suite. Five Tools. Get More Done.February Sale: 20% Off

 A screenshot showing the View Code option in Excel's sheet tab right-click menu

-2. In the opening "Microsoft Visual Basic for Applications" window, copy the below VBA code into the Code window.
+2. In the "Microsoft Visual Basic for Applications" window, paste the following VBA code into the Code window.
+This macro will help save the previous value of cells in the target column to another column.

 VBA code: Save previous cell value into another column cell